The Selection Process and Essential Reading

 Being a police officer is both a challenging and rewarding role.
-Our selection process is designed to identify people who demonstrate they have the best potential to become an effective Police Constable - simply, to be the best police officers they are capable of being.
+Our selection process is designed to identify people who demonstrate they have the best potential to become an effective police constable - simply, to be the best officers they are capable of being.

-We are seeking the best recruits across Scotland for a limited number of vacancies on our Divisions over the coming years.
-We have adapted our recruitment process and whilst it broadly mirrors previous processes it has some noticeable changes which we hope enables you to demonstrate your qualities and attributes to becoming a Constable with Police Scotland is not a short or easy process, and each step demands dedication and commitment.
+We are seeking the best recruits across Scotland for the limited number of vacancies on our Divisions over the coming years.
+We have introduced a new recruitment process, broadly mirroring previous processes but with some noticeable changes.
+Becoming a Police Officer with Police Scotland is not a short or easy process, and each step demands dedication and commitment.

 In general, the selection process can be broken up into the following five stages, each of which is designed to test your aptitude, character and physical suitability for the role.

 Complete your application form and send to your relevant Police Scotland Recruitment Office as indicated on the form.
 The application form includes the essential criteria you must meet to be eligible to apply to as a Police Constable.

 Our new Police Scotland Entrance Test consists of one exam paper comprising the three core elements - numeracy, literacy and information handling.
 You will be required to answer 57 questions in 60 minutes.
 You must pass all three elements to pass the PSET.

 Candidates aspiring to join Police Scotland as a Police Officer require to be physically active and already maintain a fit and healthy lifestyle.
 When attending your fitness assessment we would expect a candidate to be at the peak of their physical fitness, having prepared in advance of the assessment.